microsoft/YADA/README.md

 ## Deployment on Azure Container Instances

-In the files for the [web/README](web/README.md) and [api/README](api/README.md) you can find additional instructions for deployment in other platforms, in this example you can find the deployment of all three tiers using Azure Container Instances for the web and API tiers, and Azure SQL Database for the data tier:
+In the README files for each tier ([web/README.md](web/README.md) and [api/README.md](api/README.md)) you can find additional instructions for deployment in multiple Azure platforms.
+In the following example you can find the simplest deployment of all three tiers using Azure Container Instances for the web and API tiers, and Azure SQL Database for the data tier:

 ```bash
 # Variables